mabmalia/todolist/README.md

+# Title
-# todo list
+<p>This is a simple todo list application.</p>
-This is a todo list application.
-The application uses a text based user interface via the command-line.
+<p>The application uses a text based user interface via the command-line.</p>

+## Description

-The application allows a user to create new tasks (with a title, due date and an assigned project) and edit them (update, mark as done, remove).
+<p>The application allows a user to create new tasks (assign a title, due date and a project) and edit them (update title or project, mark as done, remove).</p>
-If the user quits the application, the current task list is saved to a file.
-The application is restarted with the former state restored.
+<p>If the user quits the application, the current list of tasks is saved to a csv file.
+The application is restarted with the former state restored.</p>

-## Usage
+## Motivation
+<p>This is an individual project for a software development academy.</p>

 ## Contributing
-Miguel Mália.
+<p>Miguel Mália.</p>